Carla Baron, Psychic Detective?

 CRIME: Abducted June 6, 2002.
 Found alive March 13, 2003.

-SUSPECT: Cult leader Brian David Mitchell – known to his followers as "Emmanuel" – and his wife Wanda Ilene Barzee.
+"Emmanuel" and his wife Wanda Ilene Barzee.
 Both are currently in custody.

 FAMILY SPOKESPERSON/CONTACT: Ed Smart, father.